pndang/illuminating-cognizance/README.md

 | Minnesota    | MN            |            -1.5 | 8:00:00 PM          | severe weather     | heavy wind              |              nan |       10.87 |              50447 |            5.47874 |    50         |
 | Minnesota    | MN            |            -0.1 | 4:30:00 AM          | severe weather     | thunderstorm            |              nan |       11.79 |              51598 |            5.47874 |    42.5       |
 | Minnesota    | MN            |             1.2 | 2:00:00 AM          | severe weather     | nan                     |              250 |       13.07 |              54431 |            5.47874 |    29         |

+### Univariate Analysis

+Figure 1
+<iframe src='assets/uni_1.html' width=800 height=600 frameBorder=0></iframe>

+Figure 1 shows the distribution of outage duration in hours.
+Outages that lasted under 5 hours are the most common at 38.8%, followed by outages that lasted between 5 to 15 hours at 14.1%.
+The histogram then gradually flatten out with decreasing proportions as duration increases.

 ## Assessment of Missingness